chimay/wheel/README.md

 ## One map to ring them all

 To get an overview of the Wheel, I suggest you take a look at the main menu.
-Press `<M-w>m` and a new buffer will appear, listing the actions you can perform.
+Press `<M-w>m` and a new window will appear, listing the actions you can perform.
 Insert mode is used to filter the lines.
 Press enter in normal mode to trigger an action (if you know what you’re doing), or `q` to quit the menu.